LitPol Link: History

 Construction of the link commenced in the Alytus district on 5 May 2014.
 LitPol electricity link started operations on 9 December 2015 the same day transmitting up to 200 MW power from Poland to Lithuania.

-The second part of project (another 500 MW capacity link) is planned to have a different route through Marijampolė.
-The full plan of second part was scheduled to be reviewed at the end of 2016.

 Technical features

 The interconnection comprises a 53 km double-circuit 330 kV line from Kruonis to Alytus, a 1000 MW back-to-back converter in Alytus and 48 km double-circuit 400 kV line from Alytus to the Lithuania–Poland border on the Lithuanian side, and a 106 km double-circuit 400 kV line from the border to Ełk on Polish side.

 According to the pre-feasibility study, the cost of the interconnection was estimated to be €237 million.
-With a view to enhancing existing energy infrastructure, including Poland–Germany and Poland–Czech Republic upgrades, tge Polish TSO invested an additional €650 million and the Lithuanian TSO €262 million.
+With a view to enhancing existing energy infrastructure, including Poland–Germany and Poland–Czech Republic upgrades, the Polish TSO invested an additional €650 million and the Lithuanian TSO €262 million.
 The Lithuania–Poland interconnection has been designated an EU Trans-European Networks project.
 The interconnection initial capacity is 500 MW, with a transmission capacity upgrade of up to 1000 MW possible after completion of a second HVDC back-to-back station.

 The tower 61 near Ełk, tower 160, tower 166 (both near Suwalki), and tower 293 near Sankury, have a height of 107 metres.